A Local’s Two Week Spain Itinerary

 Table of Contents

-If you’re hoping to see a decent chunk of the country, you need at least two weeks for a first trip to Spain.
-14 days gives you enough time to visit Madrid and Barcelona, explore the highlights of Andalusia, and see a little bit of Northern Spain.
+Two weeks is the minimum amount of time that you need for a good first trip to Spain.
+It won't let you comprehensively cover the country, but it's enough time to hit the highlights.
+With 14 days, you can visit Madrid and Barcelona, explore the main cities of Andalusia, and see a little bit of Northern Spain.

 The best time to visit really depends on where you’re going and what you’re hoping to do while here.
 Spain’s different regions have very different climates, so you can’t assume that one time will be best for the entire country.